tonymm55/Scrimba-Blackjack/README.md

 # Scrimba-Blackjack
-Blackjack game app in JavaScript, CSS &amp; HTML
+Blackjack game app in JavaScript, CSS and HTML